aayush6200/gpt/README.txt

 project_title = 'teaching_app'

 Objective:
-The app will use help of LLM and suggest user the next conversation user can talk about
+The app will use help of LLM and help user to know about different positions available at amazon depending upon his/her qualifications.

 Constraints:
 - As LLM-GPT- is used for generating conversation from backend, some conversations might not be up to the point